 Looking ahead to our first trip with the baby to Lisbon at Easter, I’ve been contemplating the need to take our car seat as well as a bulky booster seat for Monkey, both of which we need when making the transfer journey from the airport to the city.
 And paramount in my mind is their safety – and the mifold booster safety meets regulations.

-Introducing the mifold – the Grab-and-Go Booster® seat which is more than 10x smaller than a regular booster seat.
-Not only is it lightweight – no heavier than a bottle of water – the mifold is also strong and sturdy, as well as a Group 2/3 seat which can be used by children from the weight of 15kg which is approximately the age of four years old.
+Introducing the mifold Grab-and-Go Booster seat which is more than 10x smaller than a regular travel booster seat.
+Not only is it lightweight – no heavier than a bottle of water – but the mifold is also strong and sturdy, as well as a Group 2/3 seat which can be used by children from the weight of 15kg which is approximately the age of four years old.
 It also complies with the highest legal standards for child restraint systems.

-Regular child restraints lift a child up to be in the position of an adult, whereas mifold does the exact opposite by holding the seatbelt down in a suitable position for a child.
-With three belt guides, mifold adjusts the lap belt and shoulder strap to fit the child and accurately holds the seat belt on the hip bones and shoulder, offering the correct amount of restraint in case of impact.
+Regular child restraints lift a child up to be in the position of an adult, whereas the mifold booster seat does the exact opposite by holding the seatbelt down in a suitable position for a child.
+With three belt guides, mifold Grab-and-Go Booster adjusts the lap belt and shoulder strap to fit the child and accurately holds the seat belt on the hip bones and shoulder, offering the correct amount of restraint in case of impact.